sftpgo/docs/docs/config-file.md

 - `data_retention_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Data retention hook](data-retention-hook.md) for more details.
 Leave empty to disable
 - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
 0 means unlimited.
 Default: `0`.
 - `max_per_host_connections`, integer.
 Maximum number of concurrent client connections from the same host (IP).
 If the defender is enabled, exceeding this limit will generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the max allowed connections can be automatically blocked.
 0 means unlimited.
 Default: `20`.
+- `max_total_transfers`, integer.
+Maximum number of concurrent file transfers, upload and downloads.
+0 means unlimited.
+Default: `0`.
+- `max_per_host_transfers`, integer.
+Maximum number of concurrent file transfers from the same host (IP).
+If the defender is enabled, exceeding this limit will generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the max allowed connections can be automatically blocked.
+0 means unlimited.
+Default: `20`.
 - `allowlist_status`, integer.
 Set to `1` to enable the allow list.
 The allow list can be populated using the WebAdmin or the REST API.
 If enabled, only the listed IPs/networks can access the configured services, all other client connections will be dropped before they even try to authenticate.
 Ensure to populate your allow list before enabling this setting.
 In multi-nodes setups, the list entries propagation between nodes may take some minutes.
 Default: `0`.
 - `allow_self_connections`, integer.
 Allow users on this instance to use other users/virtual folders on this instance as storage backend.
 Enable this setting if you know what you are doing.
 Set to `1` to enable.
 Default: `0`.
 - `umask`, string.
 Set the file mode creation mask, for example `002`.
 Leave blank to use the system umask.
 Supported on *NIX platforms.
 Default: blank.